 2. Create a digital, shareable brand board using Canva

 You don’t have to know your way around complex design software to take your brand identity board online.
-Just use this Canva template and modify it to include your own elements.
+Just use this Canva template, make a copy first, and modify it to include your own elements.
 Signing up for Canva is free, and the app works on any browser — no software installation required.
 You can download your board as a PDF, JPG, or share it directly with the team.
 If you feel like this method is working for you, take a look at Canva for Work.
 That paid version of the app will allow you to add a color palette, upload custom fonts, and assemble a brand board easily.

 Here’s a recap of the steps involved:

-- Tweak this Canva template
+- Click on this Canva template

 - Share the link with your team